podium-lib/client/README.md

 An options object containing configuration.
 The following values can be provided:

- * cacheSize - {Number} - Amount of podlet manifests the client should hold.
-Default: 20
+ * maxAge - {Number} - Default value, in milliseconds, for how long manifests should be cached.
+Default: 2 hours
+ * agent - {HTTPAgent} - Default HTTP Agent used for all requests.

 ## API